k1r0s/preact-routlet/README.md

 Either `from "preact-routlet/preact"` or `from "preact-routlet/react"`

-Place your RouterOutlet element somewhere in your JSX:
+Place your `RouterOutlet` element somewhere in your JSX:
 ```html
 <div>
   <RouterOutlet />
 </div>
 ```

-Plug `renderOnRoute` decorator on some component
+Plug the `renderOnRoute` decorator on some component
 ```javascript
 @renderOnRoute("/login")
 export default class Login extends Component<any, any> {